nixworks/public/news/2005/09/17/README.md

 _Context: Ariel Sharon, Hamas, Palestinian, Prime Minister of Israel_

 ### [ In the New Zealand general election, the Labour Party, led by Prime Minister Helen Clark, seems best placed to form a new government.
 Although the opposition National Party of Dr. Don Brash makes the greatest gains, these are mainly at the expense of minor parties.
 All the existing minor parties lose seats, with only the new Maori Party making gains. ([http://www.electionresults.govt.nz/partystatus.html Elections New Zealand])](/news/2005/09/17/in-the-new-zealand-general-election-the-labour-party-led-by-prime-minister-helen-clark-seems-best-placed-to-form-a-new-government-altho.md)
-_Context: Don Brash, Helen Clark, Māori Party, New Zealand Labour Party, New Zealand National Party, Prime Minister, count of 'special' votes_
+_Context: Don Brash, Helen Clark, Maori Party, New Zealand Labour Party, New Zealand National Party, Prime Minister, count of 'special' votes_

 ## [Previous Day...](/news/2005/09/16/index.md)